mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 Next, *the wheel of ignorance*.
 How can you turn the poison of ignorance into the wheel of ignorance?

 I think in *Song of the Jewel Mirror*, in the last sentence, it says, “practicing secretly, working within.”
 So in order to turn the poison of ignorance into the wheel of ignorane, I think we should achieve continuity of “practicing secretly, working within”.
-“Practice in secret” means, as Dogen Zenji teaches, practice in a monastery must be carried out *quietly*, calmly – not something showy.
+“Practice in secret” means, as Dōgen Zenji teaches, practice in a monastery must be carried out *quietly*, calmly – not something showy.
 Because *passage to freedom* goes to you only when you *deal with*, right now, right here.
 That’s why practice is what?
 When you yourself want to be peace and harmony, right in the moment of sitting, from moment to moment – where is the passage to freedom, to peace and harmony?
 Right now, right here, you should receive your body and use your body and mind in peace and harmony; be present in peace and harmony.
 That means, bring the peace and harmony to your body and mind, right now, right here.
 This is nothing but practice in action.

 So what is this?
 This practice must be going very calmly, not showy.
 That is called the *wheel of ignorance*, instead of the *poison of ignorance*.